 I am a train lover and believe there is no better way to travel – if I can take a trip on a train I am the happiest person in the world.
-There are so many advantages to traveling by train and for me it is the most relaxing way to explore a country, a great way to meet the locals and my number one choice of transport when possible.
+There are so many advantages to travelling by train and for me it is the most relaxing way to explore a country, a great way to meet the locals and my number one choice of transport when possible.

 As someone who loves traveling by train I am always on the lookout for great train journeys to add to my bucket list.
 There are so many spectacular train journeys to experience all over the world (and I have so many yet to do) so to find out more I asked fellow travel bloggers and train travel enthusiasts to contribute their favourites to this post.